sandfortw/kata_assistant/README.md

 This script scrapes a codewars url and creates a useful file for working on your codewars challenge in VScode.
+This was an avenue for me to learn about python.

 After cloning down this file, run
 `pip install -r requirements. txt`